Chandragupta Maurya established the Mauryan Empire in 321 B.C

 Patliputra was also connected through various trade routes with all parts of the subcontinent.

-The main centre of trade in the northwest was Taxila, which was further connected with central Asian markets.
+The main center of trade in the northwest was Taxila, which was further connected with central Asian markets.

 Tamralipti (Tamluk in west Bengal) in the east and Broach in the west were important seaports.

-Craft activities were also a major source of revenue to the state.
+Craft activities were also a major source of revenue for the state.

 Artisans living in towns had to pay taxes either in cash or kind or work free for the king.

-Traders and artisans were organised in associations called srenis or guilds.
+Traders and artisans were organized in associations called srenis or guilds.